 We're Here for You

 Are you facing a child custody dispute?
 Our team of legal professionals can help you.
-At the Law Office of Nicholas T. Exarhakis, we understand that child custody can be an extremely sensitive issue, but it is an inevitable byproduct of divorce.
-Parents who fail to assert their custody rights may risk being awarded limited time with their child, or even risk losing their parental rights completely.
-Let our skilled Annapolis family lawyer protect your rights and fight on your behalf.
+At the Law Office of Nicholas T. Exarhakis, our Maryland family law lawyer understands that child custody can be an extremely sensitive issue, but it is an inevitable byproduct of divorce.
+Parents who fail to assert their legal custody rights may risk being awarded limited time with their child, or even risk losing their parental rights completely.
+Let our skilled Annapolis family law lawyer protect your legal rights and fight on your behalf.

 Protecting Annapolis Parental Rights for Over 25 Years

-We understand that child custody can be an extremely touchy subject for any parent.
-As such, you can be confident that our extensively experienced legal professionals will handle your case with compassion and sensitivity.
+Our top rated family law firm in Annapolis, MD, understands that child custody can be an extremely touchy subject for any parent.
+As such, you can be confident that our extensively experienced legal professionals will handle your family law case with compassion and sensitivity.

 When determining who will attain custody of a child, the following factors will be taken into consideration: